port19x/port19.xyz/content/lifestyle/running.md

 ## Heart Rate Zones

-If you're completely unfamiliar with the concept, watch a youtube video about it and then return.
+If you're completely unfamiliar with the concept, watch this [youtube short](https://www.youtube.com/shorts/c8gEsnbwPyY) and then read on.

 My primary mistake in my running throughout 2022 was that I never did any walking breaks.
 The result of this stubbornness was that I always ran at a pretty high effort.